 This is where we wanted to come from.
 It's still much better to be safe than sorry, isn't it?

-The first thing to do when we start padel is to adapt our body.
+The first thing to do when we start the padelis to adapt our body.
 If you look closely, you will see that in professional players the forearm on the side of the hand holding the racket is oversized in relation to the other.
-So even if you fell in love with padel, don't play 5 matches a week from the start because you risk causing this pain.
+So even if you fell in love with the padel, do not play 5 games a week from the start as you may cause this pain.

 Then think about taking care of yourself.
 Put on the cold and stretch the forearms, triceps and shoulder, massage yourself regularly, even at work you can take 1 minute to relax this part of the body.
 Finally, drink water frequently because it is the only liquid that you can consume without limit and that will do you good.

 Your pala.
 There are all kinds of palas on the market.
-The palas for beginners are very good during your first steps, but then you will have to go upmarket at the same time as your level of play.
-Palas can help people who suffer from padel elbow to avoid this injury; ask your dealer for advice.
+Beginner's palas are great when you first take your first steps, but then you'll have to go upmarket along with your level of play.
+Palas can help people who suffer from padel elbow to avoid this lesion; ask your dealer for advice.
 Note that control palas and ladies palas tend to dampen shocks and therefore avoid vibrations in your arm.

 Here are some photos that will enlighten you.